Find Affordable College Courses

 Hanover, NH

-With a ranking of #6, Dartmouth College did quite well on this year’s best value schools for engineering students working on their master’s degree.
+Dartmouth College did quite well in this year’s ranking of the best places for engineering students to get a master’s degree.
+It came in at #6 on the list.
 Dartmouth is a medium-sized private not-for-profit school located in the remote town of Hanover.

-Out-of-state tuition fees for graduate students at Dartmouth are $59,283 per year.
+The average tuition and fees for an out-of-state graduate students at Dartmouth are $59,283 a year.

 Dartmouth also took the #2 spot in our Best Engineering Master’s Degree Schools in the New England Region rankings.